-Various alternative instruments have been used to assess service quality, notable among these being the SERVQUAL diagnostic presented in 1988 (Parasuraman et al., 1988) and refined in 1991 (Parasuraman et al., 1991) by Parasuraman, Zeithaml and Berry, abbreviated as PZB.
+Various alternative instruments have been used to assess service quality, notable among these being the SERVQUAL diagnostic presented in 1988 and refined in 1991 by Parasuraman, Zeithaml and Berry, abbreviated as PZB.
 They conceptualized service quality (Q) as the difference between customers' perceptions (P) of services of a specific firm and their expectations (E) of services in this particular industry.
 The negative P-E difference was characterized as a "gap" or quality flaw.
 The following dimensions were used to construct the 22-item SERVQUAL scale (Zeithaml et al., 1990).